andybalholm/leaven/README.md

 which will be a good starting point for incrementally re-translating it (probably by hand) into idiomatic Go.

-## Issues

-C code translated into Go often fails because its pointer manipulation violates the invariants of the Go garbage collector.
-See https://github.com/elliotchance/c2go/issues/800 for more information.

 ## Usage Example
 (Translating `strcmp` from musl libc.)